Skip to main content

 Utah Code § 23-20-3 and Utah Admin.
 Rule R657-13-20

 The rules below take precedence over the general rules listed earlier in this guidebook.
-The seasons, limits and other restrictions in this section apply only to the waters listed below.
-General rules apply to all of the waters NOT listed in this section.
-(See Daily limits to learn more about catching and harvesting fish at waters that are NOT listed in this section.)
+The seasons, limits and other restrictions in this section apply only to the following waters listed.

 American Fork Creek, Utah County